The Inflation Reduction Act | Sonoma Clean Power

 • A tax credit of up to $4,000 for a previously owned electric vehicle (eligibility requirements apply).

-• Rebates of up to $4,000 for electric appliances and associated home electrical upgrades.
+• Income-qualified households may receive up to $18,100 for weatherization, electric appliances, and associated electrical upgrades.